Dodgers vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has collected 111 hits with 27 doubles, two triples, 13 home runs and 44 walks.
-He has driven in 59 runs with nine stolen bases.
+- Semien has 112 hits with 27 doubles, two triples, 14 home runs and 44 walks.
+He has driven in 60 runs with nine stolen bases.

 Semien Recent Games